midezz/simple_api/README.md

 4. Use REST API
 You can use methods GET, POST, PUT, PATCH, DELETE in endpoints:
-* http://127.0.0.1:8000/car - GET for retrieve list of models.Car items, support filters, expample ?name=SomeName, POST for create new item in DB
+* http://127.0.0.1:8000/car - GET for retrieve list of models.Car items, support filters, expample ?name=SomeName, POST for create new item in DB.
-* http://127.0.0.1:8000/car/1 - GET for retrieve one item with id=1, also you can use PUT, PATCH for update item, DELETE for delete item from DB
+* http://127.0.0.1:8000/car/1 - GET for retrieve one item with id=1, also you can use PUT, PATCH for update item, DELETE for delete item from DB.

 Similar endpoints are availible for all you models.